Product | Price | Qty. | ||

-New York OSHA 10 Hour General Industry educates workers about the General industry New York State Law.
+OSHA New York 10-Hour General Industry course educates workers about the General industry New York State Law.
 This course provides an overview of health care, storage, warehousing, retail, and every sector which is not included in construction, agriculture, and maritime.
-To enhance your New York OSHA safety training, on every purchase of New York OSHA Outreach 10 Hour General Industry, GET ONE FREE COURSE in 2 of the below:
+To enhance your OSHA New York 10-Hour General Industry safety training, on every purchase of OSHA Outreach New York 10-Hour General Industry, GET ONE FREE COURSE in 2 of the below:

-Both New York 10 Hour Construction and New York OSHA Outreach 10 Hour General Industry training give you an overview of site safety and its hazards, but on the other hand, both courses are for different sectors.
-New York 10 Hour General Industry training is for workers who work in any sector excluding construction, maritime, and agriculture, and New York 10 Hour Construction focuses on only construction-related industries.
+Both New York 10-Hour Construction and OSHA New York 10-Hour General Industry training give you an overview of site safety and its hazards, but on the other hand, both courses are for different sectors.
+New York 10-Hour General Industry online course is for workers who work in any sector excluding construction, maritime, and agriculture, and New York 10-Hour Construction focuses on only construction-related industries.

 NYC OSHA Cards do not have an expiry date, but according to Local Law 196, OSHA Cards need to be renewed after every five years because of the changing laws and safety practices.